Album review: Lesser Creatures – “Entertainment System”

 Arizona contemporary pop punkers return with third full-length album containing nods to classic 90s sound

-Arizona's have quickly established themselves a place in the current pop punk bubble.
+Arizona’s Lesser Creatures have quickly established themselves a place in the current pop punk bubble.
 The band led by vocalist/guitarist Nick Spoon have been consistently churning out their brand of snotty yet poppy punk rock since the beginning of the decade.
 “Entertainment System” is their third proper full length release, and follows the split Lesser Talk More Surf with the Hawaiians last year.
 This time around, Nick has enlisted new bandmates in the form of Tyler Adams of Follow Ups and Lilly Koloski of the Lily Livers

 The album starts strong with “Let’s Turn Out The Lights” which immediately sets the pace for the album.
 What I like about this number is that the vocals kick in immediately with the instrumentation.
 There is no wait for the big pop!
 The repetitive chorus will stay with you for days.
 “Only Minutes” is a sweet song about being together when the world ends.
 This track boats a killer garage rock drum beat throughout.
 The Screeching Weasel influenced “No Regular Guy” follows.
 This song is complete 1990’s Lookout Records! style ear candy.
 I can relate to this tale of loving who you are and living for the music.
 The tempo turns back up again on “Dr. Wayne,” a banger that boasts the killer vocal line of “Dr. Wayne can you help me fix my brain?